The Man Who Mistook His Wife for a Hat (opera): Synopsis

-The plot concerns the investigation by a neurologist of the condition of a singer who suffers from visual agnosia.
+The plot concerns the investigation by a neurologist of the condition of a singer who has visual agnosia.
 According to the liner notes, Morris, Rawlence, and Nyman had to spend much time convincing the real Mrs. P. (whose husband is implied to have been a known name) that they were not proposing a musical (her word) that would trivialize her late husband's situation in order to gain her consent.

 Film

 Rawlence made a film version in 1987.
 It made brief omissions from the music (most notably the self-referential line, "That's Nyman!
 Can't mistake his body rhythm," when Dr. P. is watching television) and added documentary segments with Sacks and pathologist John Tighe working with the actual Dr. P.'s brain.
 They reveal that his condition was the result of Alzheimer's disease that atypically affected only one portion of his brain until its latter stages.
 Unusually for an opera film not shot on a theatre stage, the singing was recorded live on-set by boom operators.

 Returning from the original cast were Emile Belcourt as Dr. S. and Frederick Westcott as Dr. P. Patricia Hooper replaced Sarah Leonard as Mrs. P. The Michael Nyman Band appeared on-screen as Dr. P.'s students.
 Originally distributed on VHS by Films, Inc., its rarity has caused it to become a popular bootleg favorite.